DevExpress/devextreme-documentation/concepts/58 jQuery Components/30 Components Testing/10 Unit Testing.md

-Unit testing implies separate testing of single features (units of the code).
+Unit testing allows you to test single features (units of the code).
 A unit can be a function or class.

 The example below illustrates how to create a unit test for the DataGrid UI component.